yichunfeng/Fraud-Detection/README.md

 The aggregation of the above features will be added in the training later to see whether the score can be improved.

-Doing the cross-validation to see which feature is the most importance:
+Doing the cross-validation to see which feature is the most important:
 ```python
 params = {'num_leaves': 491,
           'feature_fraction': 1,#0.3797454081646243,